 The honest answer to who owns patients medical records is that ownership is layered.
 Patients own the moral claim to the information.
 Providers own the record as a document.
 Regulators set the rules for how it is stored and shared.
 Software vendors facilitate access without holding ownership.
 Understanding these layers is essential for clinics, patients, and policymakers alike.

 Laws like HIPAA in the United States protect patient privacy and give them control over their medical information.
-Patients are the ones who the records are about, so they should have ownership rights and patient access.
+In the United Kingdom, the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) provide strict guidelines on personal data management.

 To establish ownership and control over medical records, clinics and practice management software managers typically enter into contractual agreements.
 These agreements define both parties' rights and responsibilities regarding care records management and access.